gridiron-zone/huddle/x/subspaces/spec/02-concepts.md

 The ID of the section where the group exists.

 ### ID
 A user group id uniquely identifies this group within the subspace itself.
-This, along with the subspace id itself, is used to uniquely reference this group within Desmos.
+This, along with the subspace id itself, is used to uniquely reference this group within Huddle.

 ### Name
 The user group name represents the human-readable name of the group.
 In most cases, this is going to be a short name that makes it possible to easily understand who the users within the group are (e.g. __admins__, __moderators__, etc).